LTU-Actor/Vehicle-GEM/README.md

 ```

 The Actor GEM vehicle runs all the above packages on the roshost/NUC,
-**except** the Sensor-Vimba package which fixes communication with our camera,
+**except** the Sensor-Vimba package.
+The Sensor-Vimba package runs on the primary
-which runs on the computation PC.
-It's a good idea to run rosdep to grab any
+compuation pc and controls the communication to our the Mako-G camera.
+After the
-mising dependicies.
+packages are installed it is a good idea to run rosdep to grab any missing dependicies.

 ####  Add IPs Addresses Aliases